 Once you know where your battery is, it's time to disassemble the plastic coverings protecting the battery.
 You'll likely need some small screwdrivers to remove the screws keeping the shells in place.
 Once you have access to your battery, check its voltage.

-However, if you would like to make your Power Wheels a little speedier, you'll want to upgrade your toy car to a 24V battery before assembling your ESC board.
+However, if you would like to make your toy car a little speedier, you'll want to upgrade your toy car to a 24V battery before assembling your Electric Speed Control board.
 Fortunately, you don't need to gather many odd components and study soldering techniques to upgrade your Power Wheels battery.
 The 24 Volt Conversion Kit could help you save time and energy while boosting your toy vehicle's maximum speed.

-No matter what maximum speed you want or what kind of battery your Power Wheels car currently has, you can upgrade its speed controller using a compatible variable rate ESC.
+No matter what maximum speed you want or what kind of battery your electric toy car currently has, you can upgrade its speed controls using a compatible variable rate ESC.
 The Universal Variable Speed ESC Kit is a smart option for beginners, as it includes all the miscellaneous parts you'll need to make your kid's Power Wheels toy safer and more robust.

 This kit even includes brand-new brake pedals.
-When you're satisfied with your supplies, and you have access to your battery compartment, it's time to switch gears and assemble the ESC board.
+When you're satisfied with your supplies and you have access to your battery compartment, it's time to switch gears and assemble the board.

 Some ESCs need to be mounted before connecting to the vehicle's battery.
 Some ESCs do not.
-If your chosen ESC kit recommends that you configure and mount your controller before further installation, go ahead and follow the included guidelines.
+If your chosen Electric Speed Controller kit recommends that you configure and mount your controller before further installation, follow the included guidelines.

 You'll likely need to remove the wiring harness that powers your vehicle's sound and lights.
-This can be a mess of wires, but don't panic.
-When you remove the harness, you're also preparing to clean and organize it.
+This can be a mess of wires but don't panic.
+You're also preparing to clean and organize the harness when you remove it.

 Organize Your Wires